Text Link

 • Nutritional supplementation: Some patients with advanced gastroparesis find that supplementation through a feeding tube in the stomach or small intestine or total parenteral nutrition (TPN) is needed to maintain weight and hydration.
 This is typically a later-stage treatment after other plans have failed to work.

-Although there is no “cure” for gastroparesis, research is ongoing to develop more treatment options.
-Individuals with anorexia nervosa, or a history of it, should be aware of the symptoms and seek treatment from a qualified gastroenterologist.
+Although no “cure” exists for gastroparesis, research is ongoing to develop more treatment options.
+Individuals with anorexia nervosa or a history of it should be aware of the symptoms and seek treatment from a qualified gastroenterologist.
 Early treatment is always the best.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.